eliedraiwork/learning-git/README.md

 ---

 Welcome in your git journey.
-Please use the following command to try being on another branch
+Please use the following command to checkout on another branch

 ```
-git checkout 'checkout-existing-branch'
+git checkout 'existing-branch'
 ```